 Did you know that yoga can help?
 You’ll need to do poses that promote circulation.
 After all, herbs like gingko are used to treat hair loss by increasing blood flow.1 Yoga can do the exact same thing.

 While all yoga improves circulation, certain moves take the cake.
 Here’s your guide to yoga moves and breathing exercises that stop hair loss.

 Downward-facing dog or Adho Mukha Svanasana is a classic pose.
 It’s probably one of the first moves you have learned.
 Because of the inverted position, downward-facing dog directs blood flow to your head.

 - Start on all fours.
 Straighten your back, and place the tops of your feet flat on the floor.
 Keep your wrists shoulder-width apart.

-- Tuck in your toes, then lift your hips upward.
+- Tuck in your toes,

 - Try your best to flatten your heels on the floor.
 Your body will form an upside down “V” shape.

 You will also benefit from big toe pose or Padangusthasana.
 This is ideal for beginner yogis because it’s easy to do.
 Plus, big toe offers a nice full body stretch.

 - Stand with your feet shoulder-width apart, keeping your legs and back straight.
 Bend forward from your torso.
 The goal is to have your forehead and knees touch.

 - Touch your toes and breathe.
 The inverted position will encourage blood flow to your head.